vechain/vevote/docs/VeVote.md

 ### 6. **Execution (Off-chain)**
 - Passed proposals may be manually implemented by VeChain Foundation or others
 - Selected accounts can mark the proposal as Executed after the decision has become effective
+- Selected accounts can mark the proposal as Executed after the decision has become effective

 ### 7. **Cancellation**
 - Creator or other users with the `WHITELISTED_ROLE` may cancel proposals before they start